 Slack alternatives include Google Meet (less widely used) and Microsoft Teams.

-The days of wet signatures are over!
+The days of wet signatures are (mostly!) over.
 This online tool simplifies the sending, receiving and managing of legally binding contracts.
 I have been paperless for over three years now and will NEVER go back.
 I don’t even own a printer!
 This program allows me to create and submit contracts with a breeze and avoids having to print, sign and return documents altogether.

 HelloSign alternatives include DocuSign and PandaDoc.